jimtuttle/figshare-hrdata-processing/README.md

 - Change the `is_dev` variable in `figshareFeedProcessor.py` to a non-zero value.
 (This isn't being properly used right now.
 Feel free to make changes)
 - Run the Python script - `python3 figshareFeedProcessor.py`
 - An `hrfeed.xml` file should be generated in addition to a `uniqdeptmsg.txt` if there are any changes in the departments

+Note that in order to facilitate the testing of a particular failed job run, the input and the output files for a particular run can be downloaded from the "Job Artifacts" section of a job log.
+Jobs logs can be found from the left sidebar -> CI / CD -> Pipelines. `fetch_input_files` will contain the input files as artifacts and `process_files` should contain the output files.